fraxflax/nw-watchdog/README.md

 - `flock`<br>
   If available the logfile will be locked before truncated or written to.<br>
-  If not available, there is a slight risk of loglines being lost if two or more instances of __nw-watchdog__ are concurently running using the same logfile and at least one of them have `--logsize` set to a value larger than 0.
+  If not available, there is a slight risk of log entries being lost if two or more instances of __nw-watchdog__ are concurently running using the same logfile and at least one of them have `--logsize` set to a value larger than 0.

 - `wall`<br>
   If available it will be used as default `--alert` command.
 Otherwise, alerting will be done to stderr by default.